A Guide to Finance for Seniors

 Good money management is essential for all ages and stages of life.
 As older adults, our financial needs (along with spending and saving patterns) change.
 The thought of living on a fixed income can certainly be scary.

 Financial security and preparedness come in many forms.
-This guide covers essential financial topics for older adults, including ways to ensure you're cashing in on tax credits, deductions, and senior discounts.
-We'll also detail important ways to prepare for taking Social Security, building your retirement portfolio, and ensuring your estate is in order.
+This guide covers essential financial topics for older adults, including ways to ensure you’re cashing in on tax credits, deductions, and senior discounts.
+We spoke with Keri Dogan, senior vice president of retirement income at Fidelity Investments, for her top retirement planning and finance tips.
+We’ll also detail important ways to prepare for taking Social Security, building your retirement portfolio, and ensuring your estate is in order.

 Financial Planning Resources